lara-unb/gMatrix/README.md

 # gMatrix
-gMatrix is a matrix calculus and linear algebra librarry written in C language.
-Source code is profided and the included functions are coonfigurable.
-It has been tested on different platforms, including microcontrollers.
+gMatrix is a matrix calculus and linear algebra library written in C language.
+Source code is provided and functions are included according to macro definitions, with code size according to developer needs.
+It has been tested on different platforms, from PCs to microcontrollers.

 Package description for [version 2.1](https://github.com/lara-unb/gMatrix/blob/master/release-v2.1.rar):